ReasonDojo/reason-dojo-may-2020/README.md

 - [ ]  set the frequency of my breaks (every 30 mins, every 30 secs).
 - [ ]  configure how long the break should be (5 secs) - make it configurable later

-As a web app, it should make sure that:
-- [ ]  the notification is triggered on the interval

 As a user, I should be able to see:
 - [ ]  a progress screen during the break that shows
+    - [ ]  a message
     - [ ]  a progress bar
     - [ ]  how many mins/secs remaining
-    - [ ]  an exit button
+    - [ ]  a stop button

+*Stretch Goals:*

+If you finish those requirements and want an extra challenge, try some of these:

+As a web app, it should make sure that:
+- [ ]  the notification is triggered on the interval

 ### Socializing